nllz/IRTF-HRPC/draft-research.md

 Transparent
 : "transparency" refers to the original Internet concept of a single universal logical addressing scheme, and the mechanisms by which packets may flow from source to destination essentially unaltered. {{RFC2775}}

-The combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet.
+A combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet.

       (     Reliability          )
      (      Confidentiality       )
-     (      Integrity             ) = communication and information security
+     (      Integrity             ) ⇒ communication and information security
      (      Authenticity          )
       (     Anonymity            )

-The combination of the end-to-end principle, interoperability, resilience, reliability and robustness are the enableing factors that result in on the Internet.
+The combination of the end-to-end principle, interoperability, resilience, reliability and robustness are the enableing factors that result in connectivity to and on the Internet.

       ( End-to-End      )
      (  Interoperability )
      (  Resilience       )
-     (  Reliability      ) = connectivity
+     (  Reliability      ) ⇒ connectivity
      (  Robustness       )
      (  Autonomy         )
       ( Simplicity      )